Fussy Baby at Night? Here’s Why Babies Cry in Their Sleep

 Why is My Baby So Fussy at Night?

 • They’re Teething: Teething can disrupt sleep and lead to fussiness at night.
-Ways to sooth teething discomfort in your infant include chilled teething rings and gentle gum massages.
+Ways to sooth teething discomfort in your fussy infant include chilled teething rings and gentle gum massages.

 • They have a fever: It can be hard for a sick baby to sleep.
-Check your baby’s temperature if you fear they have a fever.
+Check your fussy baby’s temperature if you fear they have a fever.

 • Note: 100.4°F and above is technically a fever in a baby, but there are some age considerations.
 Call your pediatrician or healthcare provider if your baby is 2-month-old or younger is crying at night with a temperature is 100.4°F or above, 3- to- 6-months old is crying at night with a temperature is 101°F or above, or 6-months-old or older is crying at night with a temperature of 103°F or above.